-Iyengar Yoga is a style based on the teachings of living master BKS Iyengar.
+Iyengar Yoga is a style based on the teachings of yoga master BKS Iyengar (1918 – 2014).
 It is a practice that has the potential to help each individual develop awareness and equanimity at the physical, mental, emotional, and spiritual levels.
 Iyengar Yoga includes instruction in both asanas (postures) and pranayama (breathing techniques).

 Some of the characteristics of Iyengar Yoga include: